Conservation Management MSc

 In small classes, lecture-style sessions and practical work are designed to develop subject-specific skills, clarify concepts, raise questions and collect data.
 Follow-up seminars may consider analysis, data presentation, qualitative observations, elucidation of trends, and integration with theoretical ideas.

 If you are studying full-time, you will typically attend classes for two full days per week.
-If you are studying part-time, you will typically attend one day per week, with an additional day occasionally required for field trips.
-Some modules will be taught daily for short one or two week periods.
+If you are studying part-time, you will typically attend either one full day or two half days per week depending on the semester, with an additional full day occasionally required for field trips.
+Some modules will be taught daily for one or two week periods.
 You will also spend 20 days undertaking a conservation placement over a three-five month period in addition to the above commitments.

 How you'll be assessed